ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/thousand_pounds_correction/technical_specification.md

     auxiliary = None
 ```

-If the predictive and auxiliary are None then we return a tailored
+If both the predictive and auxiliary are None or both are 0
-error message.
-However, if both are 0 or predictive is 0 and
+then we stop the method with an "S" TPC marker and return
-auxiliary is none then and stop the method with an "S" TPC marker.
+a tailored error message.

 If principal variable, lower limit, upper limit or question values
 within an array are None or the upper limit is less than or equal to